+ REMEMBRANCE +

 Jerry Schoenfeld - High-powered Shubert Orgn chair who treated me very well

-Louise Schroer, KY - Jon Carrow's elegant fashion-plate dog-loving mother
+Chet and Louise Schroer, KY - Jon Carrow's elegant fashion-plate dog-loving mother

 Steve Schure - Georgetown - C '71 (1949-2006)